ClarkMcGrew/edep-sim/README.md

 Input file translators are provided for several standard input file formats.
 In particular, this support input from both NEUT and GENIE.
 The GENIE input is read using the RooTracker format.

+Be aware that the sequence of random numbers depends on the floating point accuracy of the machine, so given runs are machine dependent and may not be reproducible.

 ## Working with the source distribution